CNN Center

-The CNN Center in Atlanta, Georgia, is the international headquarters of the Cable News Network (CNN).
-The main newsrooms and studios for several of CNN's news channels are located in the building.
-The facility's commercial office space is occupied by various units of the former Turner Broadcasting System, now part of Warner Bros.
+The Center, formerly and still commonly called the CNN Center, is the former international headquarters of U.S. cable network CNN in Atlanta, Georgia, United States.
+The main newsrooms and studios for several of CNN's news channels were located in the building.
+The facility's commercial office space was occupied by various units of the former Turner Broadcasting System, now part of Warner Bros.
 Discovery.
-The CNN Center is located in downtown Atlanta adjacent to Centennial Olympic Park.
+The Center is located in downtown Atlanta adjacent to Centennial Olympic Park.

+In 2020, CNN announced that it would relocate its Atlanta operations back to the Turner Broadcasting Techwood campus in Midtown Atlanta.
 The One CNN Center office building was acquired by CP Group in 2021.
+Production activities moved back in October 2023, while the last of CNN's domestic programs moved in February 2024.

+On April 4, 2024, CP Group announced that CNN Center would be renovated, and was in the process of being rebranded as "The Center."

 History

 1970s and 1980s

-The building now occupied by the CNN Center opened in 1976 as the Omni Complex, a development by Cousins Properties.
-The Omni Coliseum, an NBA and NHL arena directly connected to the Omni Complex, had opened three years earlier, on October 14, 1972.
-The Omni Complex office building was largely vacant until CNN moved its headquarters there in 1987 from its Midtown Atlanta site (old home of the Progressive Club on 1050 Techwood Drive and home to Turner Broadcasting System).
+The building opened in 1976 as the Omni International Complex, a development by Cousins Properties.
+The Omni Coliseum, an NBA and NHL arena adjacent to the Omni International, had opened three years earlier, on October 14, 1972.
+The Omni International office building was largely vacant until CNN moved its headquarters there in 1987 from its Midtown Atlanta site (old home of the Progressive Club on 1050 Techwood Drive and home to Turner Broadcasting System).
+The building was bought for $42 million in 1985.

 Over the years, the building had provided office space to various business tenants, as well as foreign consulates.
 The main floor featured an indoor ice rink, as well as a small number of restaurants and a Gold Mine video arcade.
 Sid and Marty Krofft built an indoor amusement park called The World of Sid and Marty Krofft, inspired by the creations of these popular children's television producers.
 Opened in 1976, it was the first indoor theme park in the United States, but it closed within six months.
 The complex also featured a multi-screen movie theater.
-For years, the theater offered showings of the 1939 film Gone with the Wind, which Ted Turner called "The greatest movie ever made".
+For years, the theater offered daily showings of the 1939 film Gone with the Wind, which Ted Turner called "The greatest movie ever made".

-During renovations to install a new newsroom for CNN's website operations, the movie theater was replaced.
-The ice skating rink was filled in and replaced by a mosaic map of the world (the map featured brass markers indicating the locations of CNN bureaus around the world).
-Prior to moving to the new location, CNN and Headline News were based in a former country club on Techwood Drive in Midtown Atlanta.
-They shared the facility with WTBS.
-Since the late 20th century, this facility has served as the campus for nearly all other Turner networks and Turner Studios.
-During the 1990s, the mansion facade was used as the logo for Turner's theatrical and home video arms.

-When CNN networks moved to the CNN Center on July 13, 1987, CNN Headline News (now known as HLN) was the first network to broadcast a show from it.
-Their sister channel started live programming at 6am ET of that day.